soderlind/mexp-23/readme.txt

 == Description ==

-This plugin is an extension for [Media Exporer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
+This plugin is an extension for [Media Explorer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
 This extension allows user to search vidoes from 23 Video by text and tag.

 **Development of this plugin is done [on GitHub](https://github.com/gedex/mexp-picasa).
 Pull requests welcome.**

 === Requirements and prerequisites ===

-Install and activate the [Media Exporer](https://github.com/Automattic/media-explorer/) plugin.
-You can use the MEXP 23 settings page (`Settings->23 Video`) to disable the services included with Media Exporer.
+Install and activate the [Media Explorer](https://github.com/Automattic/media-explorer/) plugin.
+You can use the MEXP 23 settings page (`Settings->23 Video`) to disable the services included with Media Explorer.

+=== Credits ===

+I learned a lot, and borrowed code, from [MEXP Picasa](https://github.com/gedex/mexp-picasa) and [MEXP Flickr](https://github.com/gedex/mexp-flickr).

 == Installation ==